utopia-rise/godot-kotlin-jvm/docs/src/doc/index.md

 - Each registered constructor must have a unique number of arguments, constructor overloading is not yet supported.
 - No tool mode (you can set it already in the `@RegisterClass` annotation but it has no effect yet).
-- No plugin support, you cannot use Godot Kotlin/JVM to write plugins and addons yet.
+- No addon support, you cannot use Godot Kotlin/JVM to write plugins and addons yet (you can however [write libraries](develop-libraries/introduction.md) with godot specific code).
-- We support desktop OS (Linux, MacOS, Windows), Android and iOS.
+- Web is currently not supported.
+See [Supported platforms](#supported-platforms) to see what platforms we currently support

 ### Bug reporting and questions